GSA/fedramp-gov/_posts/2017-09-12-national-science-foundation-nsf-case-study.md

 ---
 Over the last two years, we have evolved the way we engage with the FedRAMP community.
 Throughout this transformation we have kept three goals in mind: reduce the authorization timeline without compromising security rigor, increase transparency, and strengthen the FedRAMP community/marketplace.
 One of the FedRAMP PMO’s critical work streams in meeting these goals is rooted in the FedRAMP agency authorization process. **

 To that end, we’ve decided to share some best practices for going through the agency authorization process by highlighting our work with the National Science Foundation (NSF), who achieved a FedRAMP Agency Authorization in just four months.
-More details on this can be found in our downloadable [NSF Case Study](https://fedramp-gov/assets/resources/documents/FedRAMP_NSF_Case_Study.pdf).
+More details on this can be found in our downloadable <a href="https://fedramp-gov/assets/resources/documents/FedRAMP_NSF_Case_Study.pdf">NSF Case Study</a>.

 We attribute NSF’s success to a number of factors, which we have culled into a list of four best practices: